AGENDA, DAY 1, JUNE 9TH

 - Where Canadian projects fit into the Republic of Korea’s long-term critical minerals and defence-aligned supply strategy

-Soon-Won Kang, Chief Representative Officer, Director, Korea Mine Rehabilitation and Mineral Resources Corp.(KOMIR)
+Soon-Won Kang, Chief Representative Officer, KOMIR Canada

 CANADA'S DEFENCE CRITICAL MINERALS STRATEGY